Alendri/high_adventures/src/emirates-22/ch4-first-flight.md

 |    |    ||    |    |

 On the two Emirates aircraft I have traveled with the center four seats had only four supports.
-Spaced more or less evenly between the seats.
+Spaced more or less evenly between the aisles.
   ___  ___  ___  ___
 ||:::||:::||:::||:::||
 ||   ||   ||   ||   ||